Chapter 6

 Key features

-• Integrate into your existing workflows: Conducting user interviews with Maze won’t become a blocker in your current process—easily integrate with tools like Figma and InVision to streamline your design workflows
+- Integrate into your existing workflows: Conducting user interviews with Maze won’t become a blocker in your current process—easily integrate with calendar and video conferencing tools to streamline your workflows

 Plus, Maze Clips helps you turn any usability tests into unmoderated interviews by capturing video and audio recordings from test participants.
 It’s a quick and easy way to get additional qualitative insights from users without needing to schedule follow-up interviews.